tomster12/wire-js/README.md

 <p>Double: <wire to="double" /></p>

 <wire with="double">
-    rerendered when double is updated.
+    Rerendered when double is updated.
     Double value is {{double.get()}}.
 </wire>